AlexEidt/Vidio/README.md

 }
 ```

-Create a gif from a series of `png` files enumerated from 1 to 10 that loops continously with a final frame delay of 1000 centiseconds.
+Create a gif from a series of `png` files enumerated from 1 to 10 that loops continuously with a final frame delay of 1000 centiseconds.

 ```go
 w, h, _ := vidio.Read("1.png") // Get frame dimensions from first image